koskenni/beta/betaref.md

 is 7, the whole record is monitored immediately.
 The first branch will later find another string *and*, where it again branches out.
-The first branch continues still further, until it will be killed at the final hatch (rule 2 applies).
+The first branch continues still further, until it will be killed at the final hash (rule 2 applies).
 The new branch applies the first rule to the second occurrence of the string and, and monitors it immediately.

 If we want to extract several kinds of strings simultaneously, we may